notTGY/http-router/README.md

 Turn your router into a webserver

 Asus RT-N66U 2.6.22.19 linux kernel MIPS le arch
+This linux kernel is too old, but with a go version 1.13, it is barely passable to run a webserver.

 ## Shoutouts
 [nice article about compilation](https://zyfdegh.github.io/post/202002-go-compile-for-mips/)